-Here is how it works in Pennsylvania: complete a free pre-screening, talk with a licensed mental health professional by phone or video, and — if approved — receive a letter on the licensed mental health professional’s letterhead bearing their Pennsylvania license number, generally within 10–15 minutes.
+Here’s how it works in Pennsylvania: complete a free pre-screening, talk with a licensed mental health professional by phone or video, and — if approved — receive a letter on the licensed mental health professional’s letterhead bearing their Pennsylvania license number, generally within 10–15 minutes.

 Our Pennsylvania-licensed mental health professionals serve renters across the state — from the capital, Harrisburg, to its largest city, Philadelphia, plus Philadelphia, Pittsburgh, Allentown and Harrisburg and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Qualifying in Pennsylvania means a licensed professional determines an emotional support animal genuinely helps with a condition such as: